LucJakobsen/Obsidian_CBS/MASTER'S DEGREE - CBS/CBS - Master/SummerUni/Causal Data Science/Ladder of Causality.md

-The Ladder of Causality is a concept
+The Ladder of Causality is a concept in relation to [[Causation]] about the different levels at which we can understand and interact with the world around us.

 A causal learner must master at least three distinct levels of cognitive ability:
 1. seeing